Digital-Working-Group/dvoice-tracking-qc-system/README.md

 | tester_id | ID of the tester. | 123 |
 | data_loc | The location where the data was collected. | remote |

-## REDCap Software Version
-REDCap Software - Version 15.2.5 - © 2025 Vanderbilt University
+REDCap Software Version 15.2.5 - © 2025 Vanderbilt University was utilized for this repository.

 # Repository Contents
 This repository contains scripts to build and customize pipelines as well as sample data to follow along with the example presented below.